jdgwf/epub-novel-tools/README.md

 Eventually I'd like to remove the os.system() calls and have all the document creation native Python.
 This will be a long, slow process *IF* I decide to go that route.

 ### NanoWriMo Imports and Updates
 By NaNoWriMo 2017, I'll should have the ability to update your word count from a wordcount or new function.
-I should also have the ability to import current word counts via their API too.
+I may also have the ability to import current word counts via their API too.
 I'm still looking into that.

 ## Editor
 Until I write my own simplified editor, I use `atom .` to open the current directory for creating and modifying directories and files.
 There's a few plugins that I use that's very handy for UTF-8 fancy quotes: